StrrAA/StrrAA/README.md

 - 👋 Hi, I’m @StrrAA - Michal Andy Stračovský
+- 📍  I am from the very heart of Europe: Prague, the Czech Republic.
-- 👀 I’m interested in Coding, Fitness, Breakdancing, Money, Investing, Music, Mediterrian stuff
+- 👀 I’m interested in Coding, Fitness, Breakdancing, Money, Investing, Music, Mediterrian stuff.
-- 🌱 I’m currently learning React/Next/Redux/SQL, basicaly everything I can all the time
+- 🌱 I’m currently learning React/Next/Redux/SQL, basicaly everything I can all the time.
-- 💞️ I’m looking for Job actually
+- 💞️ I’m looking for Job actually and making it a carreer.
 - 📫 You can hit me up at stracovskymichal@gmail.com

 <!---